 Lawyer’s Experience and Reputation

-Then there’s the lawyer’s experience and reputation.
-Seasoned professionals who are well-known for their expertise in real estate law might charge more, but they also bring a wealth of knowledge and a track record of navigating tricky legal waters.
-Lawyers in high demand may charge more, particularly if they need to prioritize a client’s case over others.
+Seasoned professionals with high demand who are well-known for their expertise in real estate law typically charge more, but they also bring a wealth of knowledge and expertise to handle the transaction.

 Time Sensitivity